Introduction

 - Composite Material Recycling

 Recycling composite materials is a bit more challenging than other materials, but it’s not impossible.
 Some industries use advanced techniques like thermal and mechanical processing to break down the composites and separate the fibers.
-These fibers can then be used in applications like construction materials or even new automotive parts.
+These fibers can then be used in applications such as construction materials or new automotive parts.
 As technology improves, recycling composite materials becomes more efficient, and the opportunities for repurposing these materials continue to grow.

 Benefits of Repurposing Non-Metallic Car Parts